 Since the A+ Plan was launched in 1999, Florida has reversed a generation of decline in education.
 Measuring knowledge in reading and math annually from third to tenth grade, grading schools on a scale of A – F, ending social promotion for third graders who can’t read, funding strategies that create an incentive for success, rewarding teachers for demonstrating excellence in the classroom and an unprecedented array of educational choices for parents – these are the policies that have yielded an extraordinary turnaround in our schools.

 The results are remarkable.
-In 1998, nearly half of Florida’s fourth graders were functionally illiterate.
+In 1998, nearly half of Florida’s fourth graders were reading severely below grade level.

 Today, Florida is making progress, outperforming the national average in every subgroup on the National Assessment of Educational Progress (NAEP) 4th Grade Reading in 2017.